lkenn012/bariatric_epigenetics/README.md

-# Description - Epigenetic reprogramming of skeletal muscle by bariatric surgery
+# Epigenetic reprogramming of skeletal muscle by bariatric surgery
 R code and data for analysis and visualization of integrated transcriptomics & DNA methylation analysis in bariatric surgery Forthcoming paper.
 Harper lab, submitted.
 🧬📄 Coming soon

 ## Code